The British Occupation of Manila 1762-1764

 Manila was left vulnerable and poorly led during the British invasion due to a power vacuum following the death of Governor-General Pedro Manuel de Arandia in 1759.
 His designated successor, Francisco de la Torre, was delayed in reaching the Philippines, partly due to the British capture of Havana in Cuba.
 In the meantime, the Spanish Crown appointed Manuel Rojo del Río y Vieyra, the Mexican-born Archbishop of Manila, as the temporary Lieutenant Governor.
 However, Rojo had no military experience, which resulted in a series of critical strategic errors by the Spanish defenders, leaving Manila unprepared to effectively resist the British assault.
 Completely unaware that a conflict was raging across Europe and parts of the world, Rojo and the Spanish officials were caught by surprise at the sight of British warships entering Manila.
 The global turmoil had now reached their shores.

 On the night of 4.
-October 1762 , as the British siege of Manila intensified, the Spanish military urged Archbishop Rojo to convene a council of war.
+October 1762, as the British siege of Manila intensified, the Spanish military urged Archbishop Rojo to convene a council of war.
 Despite Rojo's repeated attempts to negotiate a surrender, the civic and military leaders of Manila elected to fight.
 Meanwhile, the British forces launched a relentless bombardment, successfully breaching the walls of the San Diego bastion.
 They drained the defensive ditch, disabled the cannons at San Diego and the neighboring bastions of San Andres and San Eugenio, and set fire to sections of the town, forcing the Spanish defenders to retreat from their positions along the walls.

 At dawn on October 6, British forces stormed the breached fortifications of Manila, encountering minimal resistance as they quickly seized control of the city.
 The Spanish forces suffered significant losses, with 70 soldiers and officers killed and many more wounded.
 Among the Filipino defenders, primarily Tagalogs and Pampangos, casualties were even higher, with approximately 300 killed and 400 injured.
 In contrast, the British reported 16 officers among their casualties and over a hundred men killed.

 What followed was the looting of Manila.
 On October 6, 1762, the auxiliary forces engaged in a chaotic 40-hour pillage that unleashed widespread confusion and fear among the inhabitants of the walled city.
-The invaders’ diversity—speaking various languages and displaying different colors, complexions, and uniforms—only added to the turmoil as they ransacked homes, stole valuables, and committed acts of violence, including the molestation of women.
+The invaders’ diversity—speaking various languages and displaying different colors, complexions, and uniforms—only added to the turmoil as they ransacked homes, stole valuables, and committed acts of violence, including the rape of women.
 Even British officers struggled to control their men amid the initial frenzy of assault and plunder.

-According to accounts from Fray Martinez de Zuniga, many local inhabitants (Indios) also participated in the looting, often proving to be more ruthless than the invaders.
+According to accounts of Augustinian historian, Fray Martinez de Zuniga, many local inhabitants (Indios) also participated in the looting, often proving to be more ruthless than the invaders.
 Familiar with the locations of their masters' riches, they seized the opportunity to claim their share of the plunder.
 British accounts noted that captured natives serving in the Spanish army were released to gain the trust and favor of the local population, further complicating the chaotic situation during the invasion.

 Upon realizing the extent of his troops' unruliness, Brigadier General William Draper sought to recover some of the looted valuables belonging to the citizens of Manila.
 The total value of the plunder was estimated at around $26,623, although Spanish sources claimed that the British soldiers had taken even more